Eburonia/i-remember/README.md

 ### Publishing
 'GitHub Pages' was used for publishing the website.
 The procedure was as follows:
 1. Login to the [GitHub](https://www.github.com/) website.
-2. On the left side of your screen, you can find a summary of all your repositories.
+2. On the left side of your screen, you can find a summary of all repositories.
 Select [Eburonia/i-remember](https://github.com/Eburonia/i-remember)
 3. You can find a ribbon on the top of your screen.
 In the ribbon, click on 'Settings'.
 4. In the selection menu on the left side of your screen, click on 'Pages'.
 5. Beneath 'Source' you will find a small pull-down menu.
 Click on it and select 'main', then press the 'Save' button.